Dutch Woman Rescued After Health Crisis on Antarctic Cruise

 A Dutch tourist aboard a cruise ship near Antarctica who suffered a suspected stroke was successfully evacuated Tuesday to a U.S. base on the frozen continent.

-New Zealand's Rescue Coordination Centre said the 66-year-old woman was flown by the ship's helicopter to McMurdo Station and is due fly to New Zealand on Wednesday where she will receive further medical treatment.
+New Zealand's Rescue Coordination Centre said the 66-year-old woman was flown on the ship's helicopter to McMurdo Station and is to fly on Wednesday to New Zealand, where she will receive further medical treatment.

-Chris Henshaw, a senior search and rescue officer, said the inhospitable conditions make medical rescues in Antarctica complex and challenging.
+Chris Henshaw, a senior search and rescue officer, said conditions in Antarctica make medical rescues complex and challenging.

 "It's a long way from anywhere," he said.
 "There's not a lot of support out there."